 JOHN F. SHERMAN III | GENERAL COUNSEL AND SENIOR ADVISOR

-As Shift’s General Counsel and Senior Advisor, John focuses on the role of the legal profession in the implementation of the Guiding Principles in their role as business advisors.
+As Shift’s General Counsel and Senior Advisor, John focuses on the role of corporate lawyers in the implementation of the Guiding Principles in their role as wise legal counselors.

 John is an internationally recognized thought leader on this subject.
 He chairs the business and human rights working group of the International Bar Association.
 He writes frequently in professional and academic journals and is a sought-after speaker at legal conferences and workshops, advocating for lawyers’ role in ensuring companies do business with respect for human rights.
 John is a founder of the IBA CSR Committee and was its co-chair from 2008 to 2010.